7 Best Eye Primers for Hooded Eyes That Stay Put

 Creasing is the number one enemy of any eyeshadow look, but it’s an even bigger hurdle for hooded eyes.
 The natural fold of the lid is the perfect place for shadow to settle, creating harsh lines that break up your seamless blend.
 A great eye primer for hooded eyes will be explicitly labeled as "crease-proof" or "anti-creasing."
 These formulas work by creating an ultra-smooth, slightly tacky surface that fills in any fine lines on your lid.
 This barrier prevents the eyeshadow from sinking into your crease throughout the day, keeping your application looking flawless and professionally blended for hours on end.

-Choose the Right Texture and Coverage
+Finding the Right Texture and Finish

 The texture of your eye primer is just as important as its performance.
 A formula that’s too thick or heavy can feel uncomfortable and actually add unwanted texture to the lid, making shadow application more difficult.
 Instead, look for a primer with a lightweight, silky consistency that glides on effortlessly.
 It should blend out to a thin, even layer that feels like nothing at all.
 The goal is to create a smooth canvas, not add another heavy layer of product.
 This allows your eyeshadows to blend beautifully and your complete look to feel comfortable all day.